Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	ls -RFC .git/objects
 	```

 	It's worth taking a moment to note the way Git stores objects.
-The "objects" directory has a subdirectory corresponding to the first byte (two hex digits) of the object's hash.
-The remaining 19 bytes are the name of the file in that directory that contains the object itself.
+The "objects" directory contains one subdirectory for each object in the working tree.
+The subdirectory name is the first two hex digits of the object's hash.
+Inside that subdirectory is another subdirectory containing a file whose name is a string of letters and numbers.
+Inside that file is the object itself.

 1. Objects are stored in binary files (they're compressed with `gzip`), but you can examine their contents with [git show](https://git-scm.com/docs/git-show).
 To demonstrate, try this: